-Include on Form 8930 any repayments you make before filing your 2009 return.
-Any repayments you make will reduce the amount of qualified disaster recovery assistance distributions reported on your return for 2009.
-Do not include on your 2009 Form 8930 any repayments you make later than the due date (including extensions) for filing your 2009 return.
-If you make a repayment in 2010 after you file your 2009 return, the repayment will reduce the amount of your qualified disaster recovery assistance distributions included in income on your 2010 return, unless you are eligible to amend your 2009 return.
-See Amending Form 8930 on this page.
-Also, any excess repayments you make for 2009 will be carried forward to your 2010 return or, if you choose, carried back to your 2008 return if applicable.
+Include on Form 8930 any repayments you make before filing your 2010 return.
+Any repayments you make will reduce the amount of qualified disaster recovery assistance distributions reported on your return for 2010.
+Do not include on your 2010 Form 8930 any repayments you make later than the due date (including extensions) for filing your 2010 return.
+If you make a repayment in 2011 after you file your 2010 return, the repayment will reduce the amount of your qualified disaster recovery assistance distributions included in income on your 2011 return, unless you are eligible to amend your 2008, 2009, or 2010 return.
+See Amending Form 8930 below.
+Also, any excess repayments you make for 2010 will be carried forward to your 2011 return or, if you choose, carried back to your 2008 or 2009 return if applicable.